Samson H. Chowdhury: Personal life

-Samson H Chowdhury was born on 25 September 1925. at Aruakandi in Gopalganj.
+Samson H. Chowdhury was born on 25 September 1925. at Aruakandi in Gopalganj.
+While Mr. Samson completed his studies he went to Mumbai and started his career as an employee of the Naval Recruiting Agency.
+In Second World War, he served in the Royal Navy.
 After completing education at the Scottish Church College in Kolkata, India, he returned to the then East Pakistan and settled at Ataikula village in Pabna District, where his father was working as a medical officer.
 Then he married Anita Biswas (Later Chowdhury) at the age of 22.
 In 1952, he started a small pharmacy in Ataikula village, which is about 160 km off capital Dhaka in the north-west part of Bangladesh.
 Chowdhury then ventured into a partnership pharmaceutical company with three of his friends in 1958.
-When asked why the name Square was chosen he remembers - "We named it SQUARE because it was started by four friends and also because it signifies accuracy and perfection meaning quality" as they committed in manufacturing quality.
+When asked why the name Square was chosen he remembers – "We named it SQUARE because it was started by four friends and also because it signifies accuracy and perfection meaning quality" as they committed in manufacturing quality.

 He served as a vice president of the Baptist World Alliance from 1985 to 1990.
-In addition to being a BWA vice president, Chowdhury served in other areas of the global Baptist organization, including on the BWA General Council, the Executive Committee, the Baptist World Aid Committee, the Promotion and Development Committee, and the Memorial Committee.
+In addition to being a BWA vice president, Chowdhury served in other areas of the global Baptist organization, including on the BWA general council, the executive committee, the Baptist World Aid Committee, the Promotion and Development Committee, and the Memorial Committee.
 Chowdhury was elected president of the Bangladesh Baptist Church Fellowship (BBCF) a dozen times, and was honorary general secretary for 14 years, between 1956 and 1969.
 He was a president of both the National Church Council of Bangladesh and the National Evangelical Alliance.

 Burial

-Samson H Chowdhury was buried at ASTRAS Firm House in Kashipur, Pabna.
+Samson H Chowdhury was buried at ASTRAS, Khamar in Kashipur, Pabna.